aiven/aiven-docs/docs/products/caching/howto/create-caching-read-replica.md

 1. Delete the service integration using the following command:

-   ...:::note
+   :::note
-   Deleting the service integration breaks the replication link between the primary and the replica, promoting the replica to act as a standalone primary service.
+   Deleting the service integration breaks the replication link, promoting the replica to a standalone primary service.
    :::

    ```bash